AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics-edge.md

 ![An image that shows toggle which switched to Analytics Edge View.](./images/adobe-analytics-edge/edge-analytics-view-toggle.png)

 The Analytics Edge view contains information on Analytics-related Edge events and Lifecycle events dispatched by the client.
-By choosing an event in the list, the event detail view panel on the right displays the events that were processed by the client SDK, as well as by the upstream service after they left the device, so you can easily view the chain of events that resulted from a call.
+By choosing an event in the list, the event detail view panel on the right displays the events that were processed by the client SDK and by the upstream service after they left the device.
+This allows you to easily view the chain of events that resulted from a call.

 ![An image demonstrating different components in the Analytics Edge View for the Edge Bridge scenario.](./images/adobe-analytics-edge/edgebridge-analytics-events.png)